wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

     - [File names](#file-names)
     - [File extensions](#file-extensions)

-Call recording allow the user of the administrator to record a user's conversation.
+Call recording allow the user or the administrator to record a user's conversation.
 Recorded files are stored on the Wazo server and are accessible using the web interface.

 ## Enabling

 There are many ways to enable call recording.
-It can be done by the administrator or the user himself.
+It can be done by the administrator or the user itself.

 ### Administrator